Adil0328/Vendor-Performance-Analysis/README.md

 - Identified top-performing vendors driving consistent margins
 - Uncovered how bulk purchases affect per-unit cost trends
 - Analyzed stock turnover to highlight slow-moving inventory

-## 🤝 Acknowledgements

-This project was created to demonstrate an end-to-end analysis process — from raw data ingestion to dashboarding — focusing on real business use cases in vendor management.

 ## 🔗 Connect With Me